OperationSpark/conditional-statements/README.md

 <img src="https://raw.githubusercontent.com/OperationSpark/conditional-statements/master/img/app-second-run.png">

-Smokin', we got ourselves a game!
+Smokin', we got ourselves a game!  _And_, you got to flex your conditional statements muscles!
+Well done!